-Ghana does not have a foreign policy towards China - Lloyd Amoah - Myjoyonline.com - Nigeria Today
+Ghana has no strategy dealing with China - Lloyd Amoah - Myjoyonline.com - Nigeria Today

-Ghana does not have a foreign policy towards China – Lloyd Amoah – Myjoyonline.com
+Ghana has no strategy dealing with China – Lloyd Amoah – Myjoyonline.com

 |